-So far, we have been Couchsurfing as a family in America and in Sri Lanka.
-As we travel the world in the next twelve months, we plan to couch surf you in every country that we visit.
+So far, we have been Couchsurfing as a family in America, Sri Lanka, Japan, Italy and Germany.
+As we travel the world in the next twelve months, we plan to couch surf in every country that we visit.
 It saves us a fortune and we are enjoying it to the extent that we actually prefer to stay on someone’s couch (not literally, more on that later) rather than sit in a boring hotel room.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.